hslee91/hslee.github.io/Notebooks/strategies.md

 The present study explores the three resistance strategies: contesting, empowerment, and negative affect.
 There are sub-strategies within contesting and empowerment strategies.

+The definitions were brought from an academic research:

+> Marieke L Fransen, Edith G Smit, and Peeter WJ Verlegh.
+2015.
+Strategies and motives for resistance to persuasion: an integrative framework.
+Frontiers in psychology 6 (2015), 1201.

 ## Contesting
 ### 1. Contesting the Content
 Directly counter-arguing against the claims made in messages by giving counterarguments.